Mid Morning Matters with Alan Partridge: Production and TV airing

 In August 2010, it was reported that Alan Partridge would make a comeback series online for lager company Foster's.
 On 8 October 2010, it was announced that the new show, entitled Alan Partridge's Mid Morning Matters, would premiere on 5 November 2010 on Foster's comedy site, fostersfunny.co.uk.
 In a press release, Steve Coogan announced, in character:

 "I am delighted to announce that after years as a regional broadcaster on North Norfolk Digital my groundbreaking radio segment, Mid Morning Matters, will now be accessible to a potential audience of billions via the World Wide Web (www).

 That it has taken Foster's to help realise my dream of joining the information superhighway is a damning indictment of the established broadcasters whose shabby treatment of me on Sept 10th 2001 was frankly shabby.
 I made dozens of calls the next day, all of which were ignored.

 My appreciation must go to Armando Iannucci and Baby Cow for ignoring the lies, God bless them.
 In the meantime I look forward to 'hanging out 'n' chillin' with the MySpace generation."

 The first six episodes aired online in December 2010, with the remainder released weekly from 4 February 2011 until episode 12 on 11 March 2011.
-Following the series, Alan appeared again as part of the Red Nose Day 2011 set for a one-off show akin to the Mid Morning Matters arrangement, and here Side-kick Simon reappears in his former capacity.
+Following the series, Alan appeared again as part of the Red Nose Day 2011 set for a one-off show akin to the Mid Morning Matters arrangement, and here Sidekick Simon reappears in his former capacity.

 Following a deal between Baby Cow Productions and BSkyB in November 2011, the first series was broadcast as six 30-minute episodes on Sky Atlantic, despite the public antipathy of Steve Coogan towards media mogul Rupert Murdoch and his former company 21st Century Fox, who at the time owned a controlling 33% of BSkyB, following the News International phone-hacking scandal.
 Series two of Mid Morning Matters began airing on Sky Atlantic on 16 February 2016.
 As with the first series on Sky, series two ran for six 30-minute episodes.